PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

  - SecretCommand
  - ExitCommand
  - DescribeCommand
+ - NewCommand

+## <a name='helpflag'></a>--help flagg
+ The flag --help is handled by the Core framework but you could override that behaviour whith the PowerCommandsAttribute field **overrideHelpFlag**
+ If you set the value to **true** you should implement your own action to show somekind of help for the user.

  This could of cours change in the future and the documentation may not be updated, you could easliy check the reserved commands using this command in the Console: